maheshsabnis/blazejan2021/readme.md

         - requred, pattern, min, max, minlength, maclength, email
         - HTML 5 = Html Tag + Inline JavaScript + Inline CSS
 6. Service Calls, accessing REST APIs with and without security
+    - ES 6 fetch object
+        - Object that returns promise and the client / caller has to subscribe
+    - The axios library
+        - Promise based
+            - Promise().then().catch()
+        - get/post/put/delete methods returning the AxiosResponse object
+        - Use the Browser's resource for HTTP Communication
+            - Chrome, FirefoX, Safari, Opera, Edge, IE11
+                - Latest version -3
+        - JS-Front-End Apps (Browser)
+            - React, Vue, Ember, ES6
+            - import * as axios from 'axios'
+                - JSObjects in browser must subscribe to the AxiosResponse
+                    - Use 'componentDidMount()' to subscribe to the AxiosResponse and Update the State (and hence the component)
+        - Node.js on Server-Side
+            - const axios = require('axios')
+                - Node.js Runtime aka internal Thread is responsible to subscribe to AxiosResponse
+        - npm install --save axios
 7. React Routing for Single Page Front-End Application
+    - React-Router-Dom
+        - npm install --save react-router-dom
+            - BrowserRouter
+                - class used to manage the Routing across React Components
+                - uses the React.js Component lifecycle
+                - Use the Route Table to read the component's path to load it and render it
+                - Router
+                    - Used to manage the Routing across componnets inside the Browser
+                        - Router.Provider
+                            - Used to maintain the state of the Routing History inside the Browser based on Route table
+                            - Router-Histoty.Provider
+                                - STore all the routing histroy in the BrowserRouter inside the Browser so that the <Link> can be used to move across the routing
+                - To read the route parameters in the target component use the following property of BrowserRouter passed through props
+                    - this.props.match.params.<PAREMETER-IN-THE-ROUTE-TABLE>
+                    - this.props.match.params.id
+                - The Receiving component must subscribe to the route parameters inside the 'componentDidMount' hook
+            - Link
+                - The Route Link used to query to the route table
+            - Route
+                - Define a route table as below
+                    - <Route extact path="<URL-FOR-ROUTE>" component={<COMPONENT>}>

+            - Switch
+                - Object used to execute the route url query to decide which component is to be loaded from the route table based on the Route Link
+            - Redirect
+                - Object that is used to defining the default Redirection
+                - Protect the route Url navigaction for invalid rourete requests
 8. Higher-Order-Components (HOC), pattern of Rendering Components in JavaScript on Demand
 9. ErrorBoundries
     - Error Boundries is an approach of Handling Error in React.js (16.0+) to make sure that is the component (parent to child) is crashing during rendering or during executing any logic then handl and log the error and render the fallabck HTML UI